Nevada Aging & Disability Services reimagined partnerships to increase engagement in MIPPA activities.

 Partnerships are critical to achieving the goals of the Medicare Improvements for Patients and Providers Act (MIPPA) to increase enrollment into the Medicare low-income subsidies.
-Here the Nevada Aging and Disability Service Division describes how it re-conceptualized partnerships to better engage community agencies and boost MIPPA outreach.
+In this update, the Nevada Aging and Disability Service Division describes how it re-conceptualized partnerships to better engage community agencies and boost MIPPA outreach.

 Background on ADSD